An Excerpt from Unlearning to Fly: Navigating the Turbulence and Bliss of Growing Up in the Sky

 Debs looks like she’s sleeping.
 How can she be sleeping with this much excitement, this much good action, going on?
 I roll onto my belly and slide off the side of my bed.
 I reach up for the loose brown door-knob and turn it with care...

+Do you want more?
 The memoir is available on Amazon and Kindle.
-An Audible version will come in early 2021.
+An Audible edition is coming later in 2021.